SharePoint Migration Identity Mapping Tool

 Open FullIdentityReport.csv in Excel.

 Filter on TypeOfMatch = NoMatch.
 These users and groups will not have access to content post migration.
 For example, contoso\johndoe is listed as NoMatch.
 AclExists is True.
 Post migration any content that contoso\johndoe had access to on the source will not work for that account post migration.
-In order to resolve the issue, a site owner will need to add contoso\johndoe's Azure AD account back into permissions.
+A site owner will need to add contoso\johndoe's Azure AD account back into permissions to resolve the issue.

 Filter on TypeOfMatch = PartialMatch.
 Ensure the matches we found are correct.
 It is possible for partial matches to be incorrect if multiple people have the same Display Names or the User Principal Names changed from the source to target.